This guide shows you in a practical way how you can optimally use table, pedestal and floor fans.

 If your immune system is currently weakened (e.g. due to a previous cold), be extra careful with strong ventilation or avoid it for a while.

-For allergy sufferers, this can worsen symptoms – pollen allergy sufferers may experience sneezing attacks, while dust allergy sufferers may experience irritated eyes or a cough.
-The moving air disperses allergens much faster throughout the room. , which in the worst case can trigger attacks in asthmatics
+For allergy sufferers, this can worsen symptoms – pollen allergy sufferers may experience sneezing attacks, while dust mite allergy sufferers may experience irritated eyes or a cough.
+The moving air disperses allergens much more quickly throughout the room, which can, in the worst case, trigger asthma attacks.

-If you or your colleagues are allergic, pay special attention to cleanliness: Dust-free fans and rooms are a must.
-Clean the fan blades regularly (preferably every few days with a damp cloth).
-To prevent dust from accumulating and then being dispersed.
+If you or your colleagues are allergic, pay particular attention to cleanliness: Dust-free fans and rooms are a must.
+Clean the fan blades regularly (preferably every few days with a damp cloth) to prevent dust from accumulating on them and then spreading it around.
 If you're allergic to pollen, ventilate only during times when pollen levels are low (usually early in the morning or after rain) and consider using a fan with an air filter .

 There are models that have integrated HEPA filters or ionizers to remove some of the particles from the air.
-People with severe allergic asthma should avoid fans altogether if they noticeably worsen their symptoms. – an air purifier may be a better choice here.
+People with severe allergic asthma should avoid fans altogether if they noticeably worsen their symptoms – an air purifier may be a better choice in these cases.

 Eyes and skin:

 People who wear contact lenses or have sensitive eyes should also avoid drafts, as dry air can irritate the eyes.
-Similarly, very dry fan air can dry out the skin.
-Drinking plenty of fluids and, if necessary, using a humidifier or a wet cloth (see the next chapter) can help prevent the air from becoming too dry.
+Similarly, very dry air from a fan can dry out the skin.
+Drinking plenty of fluids and, if necessary, using a humidifier or a wet cloth (see the next chapter) helps to prevent the air from becoming too dry.

 Safe operation: Make sure the fan is in good working order.
 Cheap, flimsy devices or very old fans can overheat or, in the worst case, cause a short circuit.